Student Safety and Crisis Management

 Rochester Public Schools has a multi-tiered approach to crisis management.
 First, our school district has adopted a School Board Crisis Management Policy Number 806.
 The purpose of the policy is to provide a guide as to how to address a wide range of potential crisis situations within the district.
 Thorough crisis management should result in increased security for staff and students; minimization of damage and loss in the event of a crisis; and the return of the school/district to a normal functional level as soon as possible after crisis.

 Annually, every building within our district revises and updates their crisis management plan.
 This plan is very in-depth and covers all of the topics listed within Policy 806.
 It is the expectation that our building administrators review the crisis management plan with their staff and all staff are expected to be familiar with this document.
 Our staff and students practice drills annually with respect to the different crisis that may occur.
-Additionally, the district has an Executive Director of Operations.
+Additionally, the district has a Coordinator of Safety and Security.
 One of the responsibilities of this position is to oversee crisis training and prevention.
 The district also has a crisis team in place which provides support at the individual, building, and district level.
 We also recognize the importance of relationships with community partners and first responders.
 As a result, the district has participated in “table-top exercises” and planning meetings with Rochester Police Department, Olmsted County, Mayo Clinic, Olmsted Medical Center, Gold Cross, Federal Bureau of Investigation, SWAT, etc.